 Summary: Enjoying Your Work

-No matter how much you love what you do for a living, it takes more than a little effort on the part of the individual and the workplace to keep that motivation going.
-The way to do this should be different for each individual, but try to make your work as enjoyable as possible by adopting your own perspective and adopting your own mental attitude and daily ideas.
+No matter how much you love what you do for a living, it still takes some effort as an individual and the workplace to keep that motivation going.
+How to do it varies depending on each person, but try to make your work as enjoyable as possible by adopting your own perspective, your own mental attitude and daily ideas.